From Prompts to Protection: Large Language Model-Enabled In-Context Learning for Smart Public Safety UAV: LLM-assisted In-Context Learning for Optimized Public Safety UAV

 \subsection{Velocity Control}

 As depicted in Fig. \ref{fig:uav_network}, the UAV hovers over the disaster area where it adjusts its velocity based on the requirements of the ground sensors.
 The slow mobility of a UAV can lead to buffer overflows at the ground sensors, as newly arriving data is not immediately captured by the UAV.
 The fast mobility of a UAV can harm channel conditions and increase communication failures.
 Onboard velocity control of the UAV is essential to minimize packet loss due to ground sensor buffer overflows and communication failures\cite{emami2023deep}.
-An LLM-enabled ICL framework can be employed to optimize the velocity of the UAV to minimize the overall packet loss.
+An LLM-assisted ICL framework can be employed to optimize the velocity of the UAV to minimize the overall packet loss.
 Starting from a task description depicted in Fig. \ref{fig:task}(a), which defines the velocity control task and provides in-context examples, the LLM acts as an optimizer to generate candidate velocities.
 The performance of the candidate velocities is evaluated by calculating a cost metric.
-The feedback is then shaped by the latest sensor data, velocity, together with the calculated cost.
+The feedback is then shaped by the latest sensor data, the current velocity, and the calculated cost.
 This feedback is fed back to the LLM along with the current sensor data.
 The LLM iteratively refines its control strategies using this closed-loop process until the system converges to stable, optimal velocity tracking.
+For velocity control, the cost metric emphasizes queue stability and communication reliability.
+It is derived from the observed frequency of queue overflows, the rate of transmission failures recorded through link acknowledgments, and a small penalty associated with abrupt changes in velocity.
+These values are collected by the UAV-edge controller and reported back as structured feedback, allowing the LLM to progressively refine its velocity adjustment policy.